HassoPlattnerInstituteHCI/DuelPanto/README.md

 # DuelPanto
 A DualPanto shooter game.

+Press `ALT` key to visualize game scene.

 # Installation

-run `git submodule update --init --recursive` after cloning to make sure the dualPantoFramework is downloaded aswell
+1. Run `git submodule update --init --recursive`.this will download a submodule `unity-dualpanto-framework`.